emmajanedrews/base-template/_posts/2017-05-22-why-agents-choose-to-work-on-the-stern-team.md

 Don’t just take our word for it, however. **Here is what a few Stern Team agents had to say about working on this team.**

 *“Who wouldn’t want to be on the no. 1 real estate team in Utah?
 The Stern Team has the most amazing people.
-They’ve been super open to me, very welcoming and make me feel like I’m really part of the team."*- Tara Horton
+They’ve been super open to me, very welcoming and make me feel like I’m really part of the team."&nbsp;*- Tara Horton

 *“As a seasoned agent, I thrive in a supportive environment with coaching and accountability.
 If I was going to join a team, I wanted to make sure I joined the best team around in Salt Lake County and I feel like The Stern Team is the best choice.”* - Cyndi Shelton